 Also, if you visit at the end of the summer or in the fall, the waterfall may be dry or really tiny.

 When you’re ready, slowly head to Curry Village, where you’ll stay for the night.
-There are a few restaurant options, such as a pizza parlour, a coffee shop, the Meadow Grill and the Curry Village Bar.
+There are a few restaurant options, such as a pizza parlor, a coffee shop, the Meadow Grill, and the Curry Village Bar.

 There is also a pool and some ranger programs.
-If you got the Junior Ranger booklet for your kids, you could take something with them to complete it.
+If you got the Junior Ranger booklet or our Yosemite activity book for your kids, you could take time with them to complete it.

 The trail is accessible year-round, and leashed pets are allowed on paved portions.